 - Driven to Suicide: At the end, Jennifer tries to commit suicide with an overdose of birth control pills, but survives.

 - Easily Forgiven: Matthew having sex with his best friend's 17-year-old daughter, followed by the daughter trying to kill herself via an overdose of pills.
 Karen cheating on her husband, with her husband's best friend.
 Heck, Matthew having sex with his daughter's best friend, which the daughter actually sees happening (at the beach).
-Everybody gets past this at the end and they all make up, when a more rational ending would have involved someone getting murdered.
+Everybody gets past this at the end and they all make up.

 - Fanservice Extra: All the sunbathers, who are either clad in skimpy swimwear or are topless.